Xr7TSi/Weather-Dashboard/README.md

 # Weather-Dashboard

-This application provides the user with current weather and a five day forecast for a location they have chosen.
+Weather Dashboard provides the user with current weather and a five day forecast for a location they have chosen.
 Search entries can include city, state and country.

 The user's search history is presented as clickable buttons that return weather for the city selected.